arnogma/super-scanner/README.md

 A simple Python-based SSL checker and mass IP scanner that utilizes `masscan` to scan a list of IP addresses for open ports, specifically targeting SSL-related ports (default is port 443).
 This tool is useful for network security professionals, penetration testers, or anyone needing to identify live SSL services in a subnet.

+## Warning

+Before running the code, please use a VPN to avoid getting blacklisted

 ## Features

 - Scans a list of IPs using `masscan`.